-Along the rugged Sonoma County coast, the magnificent 870-acre Stewarts Point Ranch property is blanketed with redwood and Douglas-fir forest, with a fringe of beautiful grasslands along its half-mile of coastline.
+Along the rugged Sonoma County coast, the magnificent 870-acre Stewarts Point property is blanketed with redwood and Douglas-fir forest, with a fringe of beautiful grasslands along its half-mile of dramatic coastline.
 Steelhead swim in the sparkling South Fork of the Gualala River, which runs the length of the eastern border.

 Local history is ubiquitous at Stewarts Point, where little has changed in 150 years.
 In the 1860s, Herbert Archer (“H.A.”)
 Richardson came to San Francisco with just “a bride and two dollars.”
 They found work in Sonoma County — Richardson at a sawmill, and his wife at the Stewarts Point hotel.

 Richardson went on to establish various enterprises out of Stewarts Point, including a timber operation.
 Those businesses would support his family and the small town of Stewarts Point for generations to come.
-Locals and visitors still patronize the Stewarts Point General Store, which has been owned and operated by Richardsons since its founding in 1868 and is now a designated historical landmark.
+Locals and visitors still patronize the Stewarts Point General Store, which has been owned and operated by the Richardsons since its founding in 1868 and is now a designated historical landmark.